espidev/Algorithms/algorithms/data_structures.md

 ## Trie
 * Dictionary search for strings on a tree
 * Nodes are characters

+## Euler's Tour
+* A way to represent a tree in a sequence
+* Can be used with Mo's Algorithm to find the LCA (lowest common ancestor)

 ## Sparse Table
 * RMQ and just range queries with powers of 2